majedelhelou/majedelhelou.github.io/_teaching/project_supervision.md

 Pushing the limits of extreme video completion with machine learning.
 (MS Software Engineer) *ongoing*

+Detection of fake media with video and audio manipulations.
+(PhD, based on [this challenge](https://trustedmedia.aisingapore.org/)) *ongoing*

 Controllable confidence-based image restoration with a focus on denoising.
 (3 MS)

 Robust degraded-image classification using image restoration data fidelity.
 (MS)